nogalliance/sysadmin/POWER_AND_RESPONSIBILITY.md

   - We don't want to create a mess
   - Suggestions are always welcome so good ideas can be turned into procedures
 - And follow the [code of conduct](CODE_OF_CONDUCT.md)

+# Communication

+We use the following communication channels:

+- The sysadmin@nogalliance.org mailing list
+- The sysadmin channel at https://nogalliance.slack.com
+- The GNA-Sysadmin Telegram group